AkibaO2/mortiTest/source/_posts/Dota_2_Earth's_Last_Defence.md

 The bots were the creation of OpenAI, a nonprofit research lab founded by tech luminaries such as for example SpaceX CEO Elon Musk.
 The lab's definitive goal is to build up artificial intelligence that "rewards most of humanity," but teaching bots to perform Dota offers been a crucial research task for quite a while now.
 Playing video gaming may seem to be trivial, but it's a huge challenge for AI, needing teamwork, long-term strategy, and complex decision-making.
 The expectation is that these skills, once honed in video games, can be applied to real-life challenges.

-### ‘DOTA 2’ Presents A Lot Better Challenge Than Board Games
+### DOTA 2 Presents A Lot Better Challenge Than Board Games

 In last night's meet, though, AI could not quite muster the goods.
 Both teams swung backwards and forwards in the early stages of the overall game, with individuals taking the lead, in that case AI, then individuals.
 But ultimately, it had been human technique that carried the day.